dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-How are hash collisions handled?
-Eg, two keys which have the same `path` hash array.
-How unlikely is this situation?
-Eg, how many keys in a database before the birthday paradox results in a realistic chance of a collision?
-How should implementations behave if they detect a collision (matching path but not matching key)?

 Need to think through deletion process with respect to listing a path prefix;
 will previously deleted nodes be occulded, or potentially show up in list